What Is a Tax Advisor? Attributes to Look For

 Tax season is now upon us.
 Now that you’ve probably received all of your tax forms, you may be facing a choice for how to proceed with filing: do it yourself with tax software or hire a professional tax advisor?

 - Time: Even with tax software guiding you, filing your taxes yourself can be time consuming.
-You’ll need to make sure that you’ve entered or imported the data from your tax forms correctly, which often takes at least several hours.
-We’ve written before about valuing your time here.
+You’ll need to make sure that you’ve entered or imported the data from your tax forms correctly, which often takes at least several hours, and your time is worth something.